adoptium/installer/wix/README.md

 ## How to upgrade to a new OpenJDK version

+0. Ensure the necessary dependencies are installed (`wget` and `wix` version 5.0.0 or higher).
+If you do not have wix installed, you can followe the instructions [here](https://wixtoolset.org/docs/intro/#nettool) to install it.

 1. Download latest OpenJDK zip to the SourceDir directory.

 2. Extract the content and setup the expected file structure: